Eric II of Norway

-Eric Magnusson (1268 – 15 July 1299) (Eiríkr Magnússon; Eirik Magnusson) was king of Norway from 1280 until 1299.
+Eric Magnusson (May 1268 – 15 July 1299) (Eiríkr Magnússon; Eirik Magnusson) was king of Norway from 1280 until 1299.

 Background

 Eric was the eldest surviving son of King Magnus VI the Lawmender and Queen Ingeborg of Denmark.
 In 1273, he was designated king alongside his father, while his younger brother Haakon was given the title of duke.

 King Magnus planned to hold a coronation for Eric as subordinate co-ruler in the summer of 1280.
 However, Magnus died before this could be arranged, and Eric became sole king and was crowned at Bergen in the summer of 1280.
 During his minority, the kingdom was ruled by a royal council consisting of prominent barons and probably also his mother, Queen Ingeborg.
 After Eric came of age in 1282, this council is still thought to have exerted major influence over his reign.

 Haakon, as duke, ruled a large area around Oslo in eastern Norway and Stavanger in the southwest, subordinate to King Eric.
 Eric's main residence was in Bergen in western Norway.